wykl9891/dev-AITrust-prediction/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 notebooks available here to showcase work related to the above questions.
+There are 1 notebooks Stake_flow_AI_Analysis.ipynb available here to showcase work related to the above questions.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

-BootcampStats.ipynb: An analysis of bootcamp grads in terms of job placement and salary.

-Stake_flow_AI_Analysis.ipynb: An analysis of how to become a software developer.